anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 ## Project Status

 I started this project recently, so it's in progress.
-Content and code snippets will be added during my project progress.
+Content and code snippets (example sketches) will be added during my project progress.

 Check out also our [DIY Selbstausbau Blog & Vlog Camper Renntransporter](https://trackdates.de/howto/renntransporter/).